 After a Windows 10 upgrade, FREEDOME prompts an IPv6 error message

 - In the Network Connections window, double-click the active network adapter, and select Properties.
-Enter your administrator credentials (if prompted).
+Enter your administrator credentials if prompted.

-- Right-click the FREEDOME TAP driver, and select Rename from the context menu.
-Enter your administrator credentials (if prompted), and rename the existing FREEDOME TAP driver to something else, for example, FREEDOMEVPNConnection2.
+- Right-click the Freedome TAP driver, and select Rename from the context menu.
+Enter your administrator credentials if prompted, and rename the existing Freedome TAP driver to something else, for example, FREEDOMEVPNConnection2.

-- Once done, restart FREEDOME again.
-FREEDOME should now be able to form the VPN connection.
+FREEDOME VPN should now be able to form the VPN connection.